KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 | **Total**                                                                                                                                         | **6,329**                   | **100%**   |

 These results are also visualized in the donut chart below.
 For instance, the 6,191 files in the blue sector are in the public domain because the historical newspapers, books and magazines they were sourced from, are too old to carry copyrights.
-Please note that one file can contain multiple out-of-copyright claims, see [this example](https://commons.wikimedia.org/wiki/File:Zoebaida_ad.jpg).
+Please note that a single file can contain multiple out-of-copyright claims, see [this example](https://commons.wikimedia.org/wiki/File:Zoebaida_ad.jpg).

 <div style="min-height:839px" id="datawrapper-vis-gZqMt"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/gZqMt/embed.js" charset="utf-8" data-target="#datawrapper-vis-gZqMt"></script><noscript><img src="https://datawrapper.dwcdn.net/gZqMt/full.png" alt="This donut chart shows the reasons why media files that were sourced from Delpher are out of copyright, according to Wikimedia Commons.
 For instance, the 6,191 files in the blue sector are in the public domain because the historical newspapers, books and magazines they were sourced from, are too old to carry copyrights.
 One file can contain multiple out-of-copyright claims.
 All such claims are taken &quot;as observed&quot;.
 Data as of 9 April 2025." /></noscript></div>
 <br/>